 If you’re vegan and would rather not use honey, you can do the exact same method using maple syrup instead.
-In my experience, maple syrup hardens a bit more than honey, so the resulting bars have a slightly more crisp texture, but they are equally delicious!
+In my experience, maple syrup hardens a bit more than honey, so the resulting bars have a slightly more dry, hard texture, but they are still delicious.

 This recipe is easily adaptable to use any other nut or seed butters you have on hand.
 If you don’t like peanut butter, feel free to use almond butter, instead.

-For a nut-free granola bar that you can use as a school lunch idea, try using sunflower seed butter or tahini to replace the peanut butter.
-In this case, you might want to use a little extra sweetener, or press some raisins or cranberries on top, to help distract from the slightly more bitter flavor of the ground seeds.
+In that case, you might want to use a little extra sweetener, or press some raisins or cranberries on top, to help distract from the slightly more bitter flavor of the ground seeds.

 - 1/4 cup raisins or dried cranberries

-These granola bars can be kept at room temperature for 3-5 days, or in the fridge in an airtight container for up to 1 month.
+- As soon as the mixture is cool and firm to the touch, use the parchment paper to lift the bars out of the pan and slice them into 12 pieces.
+These granola bars can be kept at room temperature for 3-5 days, or in an airtight container in the fridge for up to 1 month.
 You can also freeze them for up to 6 months if you'd like to make a larger batch.
-They can thaw overnight in the fridge, or in your purse if you'll need to be out and about.
+They can thaw overnight in the fridge.

-If you try this recipe, please leave a comment below letting me know how it works out for you.
+If you try this homemade granola bar recipe, please leave a comment below letting me know how it works for you.
 And if you make a substitution, I’d love to hear how it goes, too!
 We can all benefit from your experience.